Small-Loan-Studio/TGO/docs/tgo-quests.md

 - condition_type
   - DialogicVar
   - InventoryState
-- condition type specific config
+- eval()

-Initially we'll probably manually define quest conditions instead of trying to support all possible TriggerConditions for simplicity
+Initially we'll probably manually define quest conditions instead of trying to support all possible TriggerConditions for simplicity.

+Additionally with a small set of condition types instead of having each type provide a mechanism to hook QuestManager into some larger system we'll just explicitly match on condition type.

 #### Quests and effects
 When triggering an effect the id passed will be the id of the quest itself.
 If you want to trigger action for a specific character you should pin the ID via "PinnedIdEffect" (which hasn't been written yet).

+This could be tricky/confusing if the effect author hasn't considered this and we start trying to, e.g., have the quest id pick up an item in the world.